Forms

 Proposals & Updates for Time on Optical/IR Telescopes

-All proposers (general and GTO partners) should submit electronically the completed latex form and the processed pdf version either at https://pangu.as.arizona.edu (general observers, by noon on Oct 3, 2022) or at https://pangu.as.arizona.edu/gto/ (GTO observers, by Oct 24, 2022).
-NOTE that those https's used to be http's.
+All proposers (general and GTO partners) should submit electronically the completed latex form and the processed pdf version to a site to be announced later.
 Passwords will have been provided in the respective Call for Proposals from the TAC Chair.
 Unless you receive special permission from the TAC Chair, the proposals must be submitted by the deadline.

 We update these notes whenever we're given new news.
 It's always safest to contact the PI of an instrument.